jannajoceli/AI-Methodology-Map/README.md

 ### Method 1: Making room for generative AI

-You will explore generative methods by 1) navigating an [interactive visualisation](https://genmap.designingwithai.ch)that gathers information about several GenAI proprieatry applications and open-source-models,  2) while responding to crucial questions about GenAI apps and associated large language models (LLMs):
+You will explore generative methods by 1) navigating an [interactive visualisation](https://genmap.designingwithai.ch) that gathers information about several GenAI proprieatry applications and open-source-models,  2) while responding to crucial questions about GenAI apps and associated large language models (LLMs):

 **Questions about the generative methods in use**
 What generative method is used, and what LLM is operating?